hanimao/devOps-notes-/AWS.md

 2. If your instance needs to download updates of fetched data from external API the outbound traffic will be allowed by default.

 - Security group live outside the EC2 - if traffic is blocked the EC2 instance won't see it.
-- Its good practice to have one SG dedicated just for SSH access so you dont affect other rules for web traffic or even app connections.
+- Its good practice to have one SG dedicated just for SSH access so you don't affect other rules for web traffic or even app connections.
--
+- If your application is not accessible (time out) then its a security group issue
+- If your application gives a "connection refused"